colour-science/colour-science.org/output/posts/pycharm-vagrant-ansible-poetry/index.rst

 `Vagrant Documentation <https://docs.vagrantup.com/v2/getting-started>`__, but here we will leverage the *PyCharm* integration.

--   Set the :code:`Vagrant Executable` field to your *Vagrant* executable, e.g.
+-   Set the :code:`Vagrant Executable` field to your *Vagrant* executable, e.g., :code:`/usr/local/bin/vagrant`.
-    :code:`/usr/local/bin/vagrant`.
 This should not be required as :code:`vagrant` should be enough, but
     `I encountered issues lately <https://youtrack.jetbrains.com/issue/PY-29806#comment=27-2846352>`__.